What types of employment opportunities are there for international students?

 F-1 students are permitted by law to work on Duquesne University's campus up to 20 hours per week while school is in session, and up to 40 hours per week during vacation periods.
-Students do not need permission from the Office of International Programs for on-campus employment.
+Students do not need permission from the Center for Global Engagement for on-campus employment.

 2. Curricular Practical Training

 Curricular Practical Training (CPT) is employment that is related to a student's field of study and is an integral part of an established curriculum.
 Some programs require this type of training in order for students to graduate.
 Students must be registered for credits when participating in these internships, practicums, or co-ops.